goldenson/maximeorefice/about.markdown

 permalink: /about/
 ---

-I'm a french developer living in Montreal (Canada).
+I'm a french entrepreneur living in Montreal (Canada) 🏂 🇨🇦

-Formerly @Shopify where I learned how to write scalable code for millions of users with Ruby on Rails, GraphQL and React.
+Currently interested in Ruby on Rails, SASS businesses, and of ecommerce.

-Ruby is my favourite programming language.
+Formerly developer @Shopify where I learned how to write scalable code for millions of users with Ruby on Rails, GraphQL and React.